Poena cullei: German revival in the Middle Ages and beyond

-The last case where this punishment is, by some, alleged to have been meted out in 1734, somewhere in Saxony.
+The last case where this punishment is alleged, by some, to have been meted out was in 1734, somewhere in Saxony.
 Another tradition, however, is evidenced from the Saxonian city Zittau, where the last case is alleged to have happened in 1749.
-In at least one case in Zittau 1712, a non-venomous colubrid snake was used.
+In at least one case in Zittau, in 1712, a non-venomous colubrid snake was used.
 The Zittau ritual was to put the victims in a black sack, and keep it under water for no less than six hours.
-In the meantime, the choir girls in town had the duty to sing the Psalm composed by Martin Luther, "Aus tiefer Not schrei ich zu dir" (From deep affliction I cry out to you).
-The punishment of the sack was expressly abolished in Saxony in a rescript dated 17 June 1761.
+In the meantime, the choir girls in town had the duty of singing the Psalm composed by Martin Luther, "Aus tiefer Not schrei ich zu dir" (From deep affliction I cry out to you).
+The punishment of the sack was expressly abolished in Saxony by a rescript dated 17 June 1761.

 From Chinese accounts

-The Wenxian Tongkao, written by Chinese historian Ma Duanlin (1245-1322), and the History of Song describe how the Byzantine emperor Michael VII Parapinakēs Caesar (Mie li sha ling kai sa 滅力沙靈改撒) of Fu lin (拂菻, i.e. Byzantium) sent an embassy to China's Song dynasty, arriving in November 1081, during the reign of Emperor Shenzong of Song (r.
-1067-1085).
+The Wenxian Tongkao, written by Chinese historian Ma Duanlin (1245–1322), and the History of Song describe how the Byzantine emperor Michael VII Parapinakēs Caesar (Mie li sha ling kai sa 滅力沙靈改撒) of Fu lin (拂菻, i.e. Byzantium) sent an embassy to China's Song dynasty, arriving in November 1081, during the reign of Emperor Shenzong of Song (r.
+1067–1085).
 The History of Song described the tributary gifts given by the Byzantine embassy as well as the products made in Byzantium.
 It also described forms of punishment in Byzantine law, such as caning, as well as the capital punishment of being stuffed into a "feather bag" and thrown into the sea.
 This description seems to correspond with the Romano-Byzantine punishment of poena cullei.